When your time is limited, it can be hard to know if you should travel to Taiwan or Vietnam. Both of these places are great to travel to.

 Hanoi is a city of lakes that has 5 major lakes in the city.
 Hanoi offers you plenty of great things to see and do.
-There is some great shopping in Hanoi and also a lot of great restaurants to explore.
-The city offers you many areas to explore by motorbike, bicycle, golf cart or walking.
+There is some great shopping in Hanoi and many great restaurants to explore.
+The city offers you many areas to explore by motorbike, bicycle, golf cart, or walking.

 Ha Long Bay

-Ha Long Bay is about two to five hours outside Hanoi; the travel time difference is if you take a private car and do not stop along the way, or travel as most people do by a tour bus operator.
-Most tour bus operators will stop along the way which will significantly add to the travel time.
+Ha Long Bay is about two to five hours outside Hanoi; the travel time difference is if you take a private car and do not stop along the way or travel as most people do by a tour bus operator.
+Most tour bus operators will stop along the way, significantly adding to the travel time.

-There are literally thousands of islands coming out of the ocean in all different shapes and sizes.
-If you have never seen these natural mountain formations that rise out of the ocean, it is magnificent to see.
+Thousands of islands come out of the ocean in different shapes and sizes.
+It is magnificent to see if you have never seen these natural mountain formations that rise out of the ocean.